dorianinc/Render-Project-Helper/README.md

 A simple script to help keep Render projects up and running made using Render's official API.

+> ⚠️ **Warning:** This script only works if you use the **internal database URL** from your Render database.
+Make sure to configure your database accordingly for this script to function properly.

 ## Steps to Get Started

 1. Clone the project: